 Another way to say this?
 It is our bliss not our despair that frightens us most.
 Wild, huh?
 Well, let’s go deeper…

-No matter how much we struggle with our “bad” circumstances in life, i.e., how we struggle with money or lack of, with our outward appearances, with addiction or recovery, with mental illness or mental health, with physical impairment, physical illness or western medicine and its medical system; what we are more frightened of is not all of that.
-At least, that’s right in front of us.
-These are the struggles that people document all day everyday – in books, in newspapers, on the news, in talk shows, on social media, etc. All we have to do is look around us and we can pull what we need to find our way.
+No matter how much we struggle with our “bad” circumstances in life, i.e., how we struggle with money or lack of, with our outward appearances, with addiction or recovery, with mental illness or mental health, with physical impairment, physical illness or western medicine and its medical systems; what we are more frightened of is not all of that.
+These are the struggles that people document all day everyday – in books, in newspapers, on the news, in talk shows, on social media, on Thrive Global and others like it.
+All we have to do is look around us and we can pull what we need to illumine our path and find our way.
 Everybody is doing some version of this.
 However, bliss… who knows what the hell that looks like?
 (And I don’t mean bliss from a drug or any other external factor… that’s not bliss.
-That’s more despair.)
+Frankly?
+That’s more of despair.)

 In the end, we would feel better if we had to do something to earn it, do something to be worthy of it, or do something to fight for it.
 That is our learned default.